COVID-19 vaccination policy for BC Public Service employees

 Step 7: Work with partially vaccinated employees to identify possible alternative work arrangements

-Subsequent to this video, BC Public Service Agency determined HR Policy 4 – proof of vaccination, extends to the use of charter and hired aircraft.
+Subsequent to this video, BC Public Service Agency determined HR policy 04 – Occupational safety and health (PDF, 124KB) – proof of vaccination, extends to the use of charter and hired aircraft.
 Ministries control the terms of service via contract for charter and hired aircraft, including proof of vaccination for crew, and have exclusive use of the aircraft for staff and ministry purposes.

 - Information sheet: Dealing with Vaccine Hesitancy: A Supervisor’s Role (PDF, 240KB)